translate/l10n-guide/docs/guide/variables_programmers.rst

 previous and next string might help to determine what it means.
 But we want it translated so lets help the localiser.

-A better implmenetation would have the following:
+A better implementation would have the following:

 .. code-block:: po